CaPSURE™

 CaPSURE: UCSF Cancer of the Prostate Strategic Urologic Research Endeavor

-CaPSURE™ is a longitudinal, observational study of more than 14,300 men with all stages of biopsy-proven prostate cancer.
+CaPSURE™ is a longitudinal, observational study of approximately 15,000 men with all stages of biopsy-proven prostate cancer.
 Patients have enrolled at 43 community urology practices, academic medical centers, and VA hospitals throughout the United States since 1995.

 Physicians provide clinical data on their patients who have consented to be in the study: